daffainfo/ctf-writeup/BxMCTF 2023/Blank Space - I mean Page/README.md

 > https://bxmweb1.jonathanw.dev/

 ## About the Challenge
-We have been given a very simple website
+We were given a very simple website

 ![preview](images/preview.png)